 - Pricing: $4788/year

-Probely’s web vulnerability scanner allows easy security testing for web applications and APIs.
+Probely’sone one of the most popular vulnerability scanners that allows easy security testing for web applications and APIs.
 It provides thorough reports that are easy to follow.

 The tool allows unlimited vulnerability scans and provides detailed reports with risk scores, making it ideal for developers, security teams, and DevOps.